epartington/google-cloud-ai-runtime-tutorial/README.md

     <img src="images/p4_18.png" alt="p4_18.png"/>

 > [!NOTE]
 > If the firewall says <code>Bootstrap in progress</code>, wait for the bootstrapping process to complete.
-This can take up to 15 minutes.

 3. Go to **Manage → Configuration → NGFW and Prisma Access → Push Config**.